atrotter0/c-sharp-project-config-tool/README.md

 1. Run $ chmod 777 ./config-tool.sh
 1. Run $ ./config-tool.sh
 1. Follow the prompt
-1. **You will need to modify the class names and namespace names in both .cs files before running any code**
+1. After the finder window opens, modify the class names and namespaces in both .cs files
+1. Run `dotnet test` from with the ModelTests directory

 ## Usage